ComScore

 • Time Commitment: 35 minutes

 Remember the microwave noodles that fueled you through college?
-Our take is significantly more grown-up.
-Finish it with a jammy egg, sliced scallions and all the sriracha you can handle.
+This take is significantly more grown-up, but not much harder to prepare.
+Finish this easy dinner recipe with a jammy egg, sliced scallions and all the sriracha you can handle.

 57. Sheet Pan Indian-Spiced Chicken